EJPol/Banana-Pulp-Machine/README.md

 # Banana-Pulp-Machine
-This is based on our Thesis Project.
-Led by Elijah Beringuel.
+This is based on our Thesis Project led by Elijah Beringuel.